Truth in Our Classrooms Bridges Divides: A Messaging Guide

 - We cannot pretend to be race-neutral or “colorblind” if we are ever going to address and account for the inequalities that students of color face.

 - Many districts around the country have already incorporated culturally responsive curricula in classrooms.
-The result is that students of color are affirmed and validated by having their unique histories and experiences elevated among their teachers and peers.
+The result is that students of color are affirmed and validated by having their unique histories and experiences elevated.

 - Research shows that students who see positive representations of themselves in their curriculum have improved educational outcomes.
-For students of color as well as white students, CRE decreases dropout rates and suspensions, increases student participation, confidence, academic achievement and graduation rates.
+For students of color as well as White students, culturally responsive education decreases dropout rates and suspensions, increases student participation, confidence, academic achievement and graduation rates.
+(Also see this factsheet)

 - NYU Metro Center’s CRE Hub